 How to Seal a Paver Patio with a Penetrating Sealer

-The best penetrating paver patio sealer to use is a Silane Siloxane water repellent sealer, like the Armor SX5000 or SX5000 Paver Patio Sealed with a Water Repellent Sealer WB.
-They penetrating into the surface of the patio pavers where they chemically react to form a water repellent barrier within the pores, causing water and other liquids to bead off the surface.
+Penetrating sealers are designed specifically for use on unsealed pavers.
+In order for the sealer to properly penetrating, there can’t be any existing sealers or coatings on the surface.
+The best penetrating paver patio sealer to use is a Silane Siloxane water repellent sealer, like the Armor SX5000 or SX5000 WB.
+They penetrate into the surface of the patio pavers where they chemically react to form a water repellent barrier within the pores, causing water and other liquids to bead off the surface.
 These types of patio paver sealers are designed to protect the pavers against deterioration and staining caused by water absorption, without changing the look or color of the pavers.
 They also help to reduce the growth of mold, mildew, algae and the formation of efflorescence.

-What's the difference?
+What’s the difference?
 The Armor SX5000 and Armor SX5000 WB are both high solids DOT approved water repellent sealers.
 The only difference between the two is that one is suspended in water and the other in solvents.
 Which sealer is best for your patio pavers will depend entirely on whether or not you prefer water or solvent based products.
-The SX5000 WB is very popular on patio pavers because it has a larger molecule size and performs great on porous surfaces, but both products are great for sealing patio pavers.
+The SX5000 WB is very popular on patio pavers because it has little to no odor.

 • First, make sure the pavers are clean and free of anything that could prevent proper penetration.
 You can use water or a pressure washer.
 If a cleaning chemical is used, make sure that any residue from the cleaner has been removed, and if required, the patio substrate PH has been neutralized.
 Most patios simply require the use of a pressure washer.

-• You can use a roller, but penetrating sealers are best applied with a high volume, low pressure pump sprayer.
-You want to apply 2 coats.
-The SX5000 WB requires that both coats be applied back to back, but the SX5000 coats can be applied back to back or spaced out.
+• You can use a roller, but penetrating sealers are best applied with a commercial pump sprayer.
+You want to apply 2 coats for even coverage.

 • Let dry.
-The sealers can take up to 72 hours to react before they start beading water.
 Keep the surface dry for at least 36-48 hours after sealing.

 The Armor SX5000 and Armor SX5000 WB will need to be reapplied every 7-10 years.